BGSU-RNA/fr3d-python/fr3d/modified/readme.txt

 Now process the provisional mappings into the actual mappings by running:
     python311 refine_atom_mappings.py
-The program above writes the files atom_mappings.txt, modified_to_changes.json, and image files.
+The program refine_atom_mappings.py writes the files atom_mappings.txt, modified_to_changes.json, and image files.
 In the folder diagnostic/base_plots, sort the images by modified date to see the most recent ones.
 Each image should show the standard base on the left and the modified base on the right.
 Atoms that are mapped to each other are colored in the same color, even if the element has changed.